 ProtonVPN – Performance

-As well as an outstanding free tier, which only limits the endpoint servers you can use to three, in the US, Netherlands and Japan, rather than restricting how much bandwidth you can use, there are three different paid tiers, which can making comparing the service to its rivals a little confusing.
-We always use the Plus tier when testing unless specifically stated otherwise.
+As well as an outstanding free tier, which only limits the endpoint servers you can use to three, in the US, the Netherlands and Japan, rather than restricting how much bandwidth you can use, there are three different paid tiers, which can make comparing the service to its rivals a little confusing.
+I always use the Plus tier when testing, unless specifically stated otherwise.

-Basic covers two devices and gives you access to all standard servers in 32 countries covered by ProtonVPN, as well as some dedicated P2P servers, for an extremely competitive £4.05 per month or £38.90 per year.
-It’s a good entry-level VPN offering for users on a budget.
+Basic covers two devices and gives you access to all standard servers in the 46 countries now covered by ProtonVPN, as well as some dedicated P2P servers, for an extremely competitive £4.07 per month, £39.12 per year or £64.38 every two years.
+It’s a good entry-level VPN offering for users on a budget, but the lack of streaming endpoints chafes a little and will be a deal-breaker for some.

-Plus gets you all that, as well as specialist secure core, Tor and streaming servers for up to five devices, and costs around £8.10 per month or £77.79 per year.
-Visionary, priced at £24.31 per month or £233 per year, is the same but gets you 10 simultaneous connections and includes the top-tier Visionary secure email service from sibling company ProtonMail.
+Plus gets you all that, as well as specialist secure core, Tor and streaming servers for up to five devices, and costs around £8.15 per month, £78.24 per year or £129.58 every two user.
+Visionary, priced at £24.45 per month, £234.72 per year or £390.38 every two years, is the same but gets you ten simultaneous connections and includes the top-tier Visionary secure email service from sibling company ProtonMail.

 - Read our view on the free version of ProtonMail in our Best free VPN round-up